 So what is the solution to these problems?

 It isn’t avoiding them, or never letting our kids use social networking, but rather being aware and teaching our children to understand the dangers.
 The online world is here to stay, so we need to teach and prepare our children to use it wisely.

-Let’s ask God to keep us aware of the risks, and not only teach our children how to use social networking appropriately, but also set the example for them.
+Let’s ask God to keep us aware of the risks, and not only teach our children how to use social networking appropriately but also set an example for them.

 Grab our FREE list of 20 ways to win your child’s heart.